sareenakul/MedleyEdits/README.md

 - **Node.js**: The backend utilizes Node.js to handle the dynamic rendering of videos, ensuring efficient processing and delivery.

-- **ffmpeg.swam**: The ffmpeg library is a tool that enables editing of the videos.
+- **ffmpeg.wasm**: The ffmpeg library is a tool that enables editing of the videos.

 ## Getting Started